luiscoco/JavaScript_Basics/README.md

 # JavaScript_Basics

-1.To run your JavaScript application use the command:
+1.To run your JavaScript file use the command:
 ```
 node filename.js
 ```